 Since summer temperatures are notoriously mild in the U.K., air conditioning isn’t as prevalent here as it is at home.
 While larger shopping centers and public buildings will have some sort of air circulation system, it is not uncommon for hotels and pubs to lack the powerful air conditioning American visitors are used to.
 Feeling hot in your hotel?
 Do as the Brits do and throw open a window.

-Have you ever visited the U.K.?
+Have you ever taken a trip to the U.K.?
 What differences did you notice?
 Share your experiences in the comments below.